itsriodejaneiro/itsrio-site/plugins/facebook-conversion-pixel/readme.txt

 == Installation ==

-1. Upload the Facebook Pixel - Pixel Cat plugin file (`facebook-conversion-pixel.zip`) to the `/wp-content/plugins/` directory
+1. Upload the Pixel Cat - Conversion Pixel Manager plugin file (`facebook-conversion-pixel.zip`) to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress 3a.
 If upgrading from the v1.3.4 Go to Settings -> Facebook Pixel Manager to configure your Facebook Pixel